 Statistically Adrift: Why A Central Conclusion in Academically Adrift is Faulty

-dc.contributor.authorLane, David
+dc.contributor.authorLane, Daviden_US

-dc.contributor.authorOswald, Fred
+dc.contributor.authorOswald, Freden_US

-dc.contributor.orgDepartment of Psychology
+dc.contributor.orgDepartment of Psychologyen_US

 dc.description.abstractOne of the most cited findings reported in the book Academically Adrift: Limited Learning on College Campuses by Arum and Roska is that 45 percent of the students did not show a statistically significant gain in critical thinking.
-In this paper we show that the significance tests were conducted incorrectly and that it would be very unlikely for any single student to show a statistically significant gain.
+In this paper we show that the significance tests were conducted incorrectly and that it would be very unlikely for any single student to show a statistically significant gain.en_US

 dc.identifier.citationLane, David and Oswald, Fred.
 "Statistically Adrift: Why A Central Conclusion in Academically Adrift is Faulty."
-(2012) https://hdl.handle.net/1911/79040.
+(2012) https://hdl.handle.net/1911/79040.en_US

-dc.subject.keywordcritical thinking
+dc.subject.keywordcritical thinkingen_US

-dc.subject.keywordacademically adrift
+dc.subject.keywordacademically adriften_US

 Files